TJtech1210/100-days-of-code/README.md

 - Git + GitHub
 - VS Code (optional)

+### Day 4 – Randomisation and Rock-Paper-Scissors
+- Practiced random number generation using the `random` module.
+- Used lists and indexing to map selections to ASCII art.
+- Added user input validation to prevent crashes.
+- Implemented complete game logic for Rock-Paper-Scissors.
+- Organized the project into a clean folder structure with notes and code.

 ## 🧠 Mindset
 Daily reps > perfection.
 Put in work, break things, fix them, grow.